 This is the best zuppa toscana copy cat recipe I've ever tried....and I have been making different variations of this copycat soup for years.
 This is my mom's recipe and I'm including both pressure cooker and slow cooker instructions so you can make it whatever way you desire!!
 I’m sure most of you have heard of this soup and most likely had it from Olive Garden.
 It’s always been my husbands favorite from there.
 He always shows me up and gets the soup and salad while I get a calorie filled . . .

 Ribs are a man's best friends...but are they the cooks?
 Typically you have to boil ribs, slowly bake them for hours.
 Then smother them with BBQ sauce and grill them till they're all nice and sticky.
 SO MUCH WORK.
 So how about we cut your rib time down by hours!
-This country ribs recipe is fall off the bone tender, smokey with a tangy sticky glaze you cannot get enough of.
-I made this country ribs recipe for the first time a couple of weeks ago, and we have made it 1-2x a week ever since. . . .
+This pressure cooker country ribs recipe is fall off the bone tender, smokey with a tangy sticky glaze you cannot get enough of.
+I made this pressure cooker country ribs recipe for the first time a couple of weeks ago, and we have . . .

 Today I am partnering with Got Milk? to share this perfect pairing.
 I grew up in a milk-drinking house.
 We would always have milk for breakfast, then again at school and later for snacks and sometimes dinner.
 Still today I cannot eat pancakes or oatmeal with a ice cold cup of milk.
 One just does not go without the other.
 My mom was/is a big fan of healthy, natural foods.
 Foods that will fill up those belly's (not with empty calories) and provide plenty of vitamins to bodies.
 So of course milk . . .